The climate case

 - Bring about national and international political solutions to protect the people most affected by climate change.

 In addition to the lawsuit, an important goal of Luciano Lliuya is to raise awareness about climate change.
 The dramatic extent of glacial melt is visible to everyone in his region, but some lack knowledge about the scientific connection.
 Adapting to climate change is a challenge for many people, especially in the agricultural sector.
-To address these issues, Luciano Lliuya and his fellow local activists founded an NGO called Wayintsik, meaning “our house” in Quechua, to support educational projects on climate change and adaptation in local communities.
+To address these issues, Saúl Luciano Lliuya is working with the local NGO Wayintsik-Perú, which in Quechua means "Our home", together with the people who accompany him in his struggle.
+This NGO carries out projects to raise awareness about climate change and supports local communities in adaptation processes.

 News